idris-maps/idris-lv03/readme_en_francais.md

 ### Ajouter un service WMS

-La configuration du service nécessite les clé suivantes:
+La configuration du service nécessite les clés suivantes:

 - ```url``` the URL to the service
 - ```format``` the format of the tiles, default is ```image/png```